GLOBAL MARKETS-Stocks resume ascent on earnings hopes, euro gets lift from ECB

 The U.S. currency slipped to a six-week low of 111.05 yen on Thursday and last stood at 111.21 yen.

-Bitcoin flirted with this year’s low, having fallen 11.1 percent on Thursday after the government in South Korea, a major source of digital currency demand, unveiled plans to ban cryptocurrency trading.
+Bitcoin flirted with this year’s low, having fallen 11.1 percent on Thursday after the government in South Korea, one of a major source of digital currency demand, unveiled plans to ban cryptocurrency trading.

+On the Bitstamp Exchange, it traded at $13,000, down 1.6 percent in early Asian Friday trade.
+It has lost 6 percent so far this year.

 Oil prices retreated from big gains the previous day but still traded near three-year highs on signs of tightening supply in the United States.

-U.S. West Texas Intermediate (WTI) crude futures changed hands at $63.58, down 0.3 percent on the day.
-The day before they hit its strongest since late 2014 at $64.77 a barrel.
+U.S. West Texas Intermediate (WTI) crude futures changed hands at $63.55, down 0.4 percent on the day.